Emmett L. McGuire, MD, FACS

 Burt Katubig, MD; trauma surgeon*

-Dr. Katubig has been a trauma, critical care, and acute general surgeon at Swedish since 1997.
-He completed his general surgery and trauma surgery residency at Cook County Hospital/University of Illinois in 1996.
-He then completed a fellowship in critical care/trauma at St. Louis University Hospital in 1997.
-He moved to Colorado after graduating from St. Louis.
-During his time at Swedish, he has served as the ICU Surgical Director, Trauma Medical Director, Director of Ethics committee, and Director of Trauma/Outreach Program.
-He is currently the Trauma Medical Director at Sky Ridge Medical Center in Lone Tree, CO.
+Burt B Katubig, MD is a trauma/critical care/acute care general surgeon based out of Swedish Medical Center since 1997.
+He completed his general surgery and trauma residency at Cook County Hospital/University of Illinois in 1996.
+He then completed a fellowship in surgical critical care/trauma at St Louis University Hospital in 1997.
+He Moved to Colorado after graduating from St. Louis University Hospital.
+During his time at Swedish Medical Center, he has served as the surgical director of the ICU, trauma medical director, director of ethics committee and is currently director of the trauma outreach program.
+He also served as medical director at Sky Ridge Medical Center in Lone Tree, Colorado from 2004-2016.
 He is certified as an ATLS instructor and course director.
-He is currently a member on the state/regional trauma committee and has presented at multiple hospital, regional, local, and neighboring state conferences regarding trauma and critical care topics.
+He is currently a member on the state/regional trauma committee and has presented at multiple hospital, regional, local and neighboring state conferences regarding trauma critical care topics.